Mandela Day takes place every year on the 18th July.

 The idea of Mandela Day is that everyone has the ability to make an impact and do something in their own way to change the world and the world of those around them.

-The ‘My 67 Minutes’ campaign encourages everyone to take 67 minutes out of their day – one minute for every year that Mandela fought for human rights and social justice – to do something for someone else or for their community.
+Our Mandela Day: Acts of Kindess campaign (formerly ‘My 67 Minutes’) encourages everyone to take time out of their day to do something for someone else or for their community.

 Mandela Day was officially declared by the United Nations in November 2009, to acknowledge Mandela’s values and dedication to the service of humanity and struggle for international democracy and peace throughout the world.